This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small commission. Thank you!

 There are TWO REASONS your banana peppers might be hot

-I have found that if you taste test 1-2 you’ll figure out if they have any heat.
+I have found that if you taste test 1-2, you’ll determine if they have any heat.
 When you’re cleaning them cut a tiny sliver of the pepper off 1-2 and see how they taste.
-They should be just as mild as a sweet pepper with perhaps a little bit of heat. if they have ANY wild heat you know they’ve been grown in a drought.
+They should be just as mild as a sweet pepper with perhaps a little bit of heat.
+If they have ANY wild heat, you know they’ve been grown in a drought.
+Or they got mixed up in the warehouse somewhere along the way.

 What You need: